PFython/cleverdict/README.md

 ## 4. OTHER EASY WAYS TO IMPORT/EXPORT DATA
-You can create a `CleverDict` instance using keyword arguments like this:
+You can create a `CleverDict` instance using keyword arguments:

     >>> x = CleverDict(created = "today", review = "tomorrow")